werckme/werckmeister/manual.in.md

 ```
 Find the full example [here](https://werckme.github.io/editor?wid=conductor16thHighHat).

-A condcution rule starts with a list of selectors, followed by a set of declartions.
+A conduction rule starts with a list of selectors, followed by a set of declarations.

 A **selector** defines on which notes the rule applies.